PrefectHQ/prefect/docs/concepts/flows.md

 ## Separating logic into tasks

-The simplest workflow is just a `@flow` function that does all the work of the workflow.
+The simplest workflow is a `@flow` function that does all the work of the workflow.

 ```python
 from prefect import flow